 On opening the box, it’s slick and elegant design immediately stands out, easily matching any backyard style and design.
 Easy to assemble, you should be able to start your first grilling session within an hour.

 Durable stainless steel material is found throughout, making it sturdy and easy to clean and maintain.

-In addition to the three burners, warming rack, and the side burner, the cart comes with four wheels, making it a breeze to move around.
+In addition to the three burners, warming rack, and the optional side burner, the cart comes with four wheels, making it a breeze to move around.
 The two-door cabinet gives you plenty of storage space too.

 Napoleon have really made a quality grill here that can adapt to a cooks different needs, while providing good workspace for food prep, storage for tools and accessories, and all in quality materials.

 - A bit heavy for some, weighing 126 pounds.